FIELD JOURNAL.

 Think Like an Architect: The Field Guide to Cloud Egress and Data Gravity

+Cloud egress pricing is one of the most misunderstood cost drivers in enterprise architecture — and one of the most expensive to discover late.
 When you’re designing for Day 2 operations, you quickly realize that data isn’t just heavy—it’s expensive to move.
-I’ve seen countless “cloud-native” projects hit a wall during the scaling phase because the architect assumed egress was a flat overhead.
-It isn’t.
-It’s a variable tax that scales with your success.
-To build like an engineer,…
+I’ve seen countless “cloud-native” projects hit a wall during the scaling phase because…

 Slicing the Veeam “API Tax”: A 2025 Architect’s Guide to Immutable Object Storage